MasonWirtz/MasonWirtz.github.io/Publications.md

 > ## 2024 / Accepted

 * Ender, A., & <u>Wirtz, M. A.</u> (accepted pending minor revisions).
 In(ter)dependent dialect and standard L2 systems?
 On the development of receptive varietal proficiency.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

+* <u>Wirtz, M. A.</u> (accepted).
+Individual differences in perceived linguistic change following life-course transitions in the personal domain. *Journal of Germanic Linguistics.*

 * <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., Elspaß, S., & Möller, R. (accepted).
 Spatial, occupational, and age-related effects on reported variation in colloquial German. *Language Variation and Change.*